AdyaanAkram/DocumentSearch/README.md

-Document Searcher

-Overview

-The Document Searcher is an advanced desktop application designed to streamline the process of finding content across a variety of file types with precision and speed.
-Built with an intuitive interface and real-time functionality, it enables users to locate specific information within files stored on their systems.
-By integrating PyQt5 for a modern GUI and leveraging libraries for file parsing, the tool offers a seamless experience for professionals managing large document repositories.

-Features

-Core Functionality
-Multi-format Search: Supports PDF, Word (.docx), and plain text files, ensuring compatibility with common file types.
-Real-time Results: Displays search results dynamically as the search progresses.
-Content Search Toggle: Option to search file names only or delve into file contents for deeper analysis.
-Progress Indicator: Tracks the search progress visually for user convenience.
-Stop/Start Capability: Offers control to pause or restart the search as needed.
-Search Locations
-Desktop
-Documents
-Downloads
-Detailed File Information
-File Name
-Type
-Location
-Last Modified Date
-Size
-Match Location: Specifies if the match was found in the file name or content.
-User Experience Enhancements
-Modern UI design with dynamic styles for better accessibility.
-Error handling for unsupported file types and missing dependencies.
-Lightweight application optimized for performance.
-Technology Stack

-Programming Language: Python
-Framework: PyQt5 for GUI
-Libraries:
-PyPDF2 for PDF parsing
-docx for Word document parsing os and datetime for file management and metadata extraction
+# Document Searcher

+## 📖 Overview

+The **Document Searcher** is an advanced desktop application designed to make locating files and content across your computer effortless.
+With its sleek interface and robust functionality, this tool is perfect for managing and retrieving files quickly from large repositories.
+Whether you need a keyword from a document or the name of a specific file, Document Searcher has you covered.

+---

+## ✨ Features

+### Core Functionalities
+- **🔍 Multi-format Search**: Supports PDF, Word (.docx), and plain text files, ensuring seamless compatibility with popular file formats.
+- **⚡ Real-time Results**: See results dynamically as the application processes your files.
+- **🔗 Content Search Toggle**: Easily switch between searching file names and content.
+- **📊 Progress Indicator**: Visualize the search progress for a smooth user experience.
+- **⏯️ Stop/Start Capability**: Gain full control to pause or resume searches at your convenience.

+### Supported Search Locations
+- Desktop
+- Documents
+- Downloads

+### Detailed File Insights
+- File Name
+- File Type
+- File Location
+- Last Modified Date
+- File Size
+- Match Location (file name or content)

+---

+## 🛠️ Technology Stack

+- **Programming Language**: Python
+- **Framework**: PyQt5 for GUI
+- **Libraries**:
+  - `PyPDF2` for PDF parsing
+  - `docx` for Word document handling
+  - `os` and `datetime` for file metadata extraction